Skip to contents

 fill

 Fill colour.
 Defaults to a neutral grey.
-May be a vector the same length as the bounds to style each rectangle individually.
+May be a vector the same length as the bounds.

 alpha